 - video clips with slide text (some call these video sales letters, or VSL)

-My very first Spark project was “Mr. Sullivan goes to Washington” where I created a page that highlighted my 1/2 day in D.C. wandering around the National Mall.
+My very first Express project was “Mr. Sullivan goes to Washington” where I created a page that highlighted my 1/2 day in D.C. wandering around the National Mall.

-To get the most from Spark quickly, do the following:
+To get the most from Express quickly, do the following:

 - Spend time organizing your images so you can quickly place them